How to Build Company or Account Hierarchies through Relationships

 Magical Import Module

-Under Step 4 of the Magical Import module, check the Create when no matching is found checkbox to enable.
+In the Magical Import module on the Associate tab under Data Operations, check the Create when no matching is found checkbox to enable.

 Troubleshooting

-A "Failed, multiple target matches (x)" or "Multiple sources matched" result occurs when multiple records meet your matching specifications.
-For example, if you were linking contacts to companies, and Insycle found ten company records with the name "Microsoft," it wouldn't know which Microsoft to establish the relationship with.
+For example, if you were associating contacts with companies, and Insycle found ten company records named "Microsoft," it wouldn't know which Microsoft to establish the relationship with, so this would fail.

 There are a few options for resolving this issue:

-1. If there shouldn't be multiples of these records you should first go through the process of merging duplicates before trying to create these relationships.
+Merge duplicates: If there shouldn't be multiples of these records, you should first go through the process of merging duplicates before trying to create the relationships.

-In the filter popup you could, for example, add the "Company name," field and set the Condition, "contains" "HQ."
-This tells Insycle to only consider companies for association if the Company Name value includes the term "HQ."
+For example, in the filter popup, you can add the "Company name" field and set the parameters to "contains" and "HQ."
+This tells Insycle to only consider companies for association if the Company Name value includes the term "HQ." -

-An "Unmodified, no matching record found (use 'Grid Edit' to troubleshoot)" result occurs when there aren’t any records that meet your matching specifications.
+An "Unmodified" Result with the Message "Unmodified, no matching record found (use 'Grid Edit' to troubleshoot)" result occurs when there aren’t any records that meet your matching specifications.

 You can examine the data in the unmatched records and troubleshoot using the Grid Edit module.
 Look at different fields and values to identify why your associate setup didn’t work for the record.
 Then decide what match options could work or if some cleanup is needed.